 E.W.
 "Al" Thrasher Awards focus on projects that are changing pediatric clinical care.
 Each award is a novel approach to problems plaguing pediatrics.
 The award is open to applications focusing on any disease or topic within the umbrella of pediatrics, both in and outside the United States.

-Ideal applications for the E.W.
-"Al" Thrasher Award address significant health problems that affect children in large numbers and offer the potential for practical solutions to these problems.
-Such solutions should be innovative and have the potential for broad applicability with low financial and/or technical barriers to implementation.
-Hypothesis-driven research is preferred over exploratory, hypothesis-generating research.
+Ideal applications for the Thrasher Award address significant health problems, offering the potential for practical solutions to these problems.
+Typically, the primary outcome is a health outcome in children.
+Solutions should be innovative and have the potential for broad applicability with low barriers to implementation.
 Projects with a shorter distance to clinical applicability are given priority.
+Hypothesis-driven research is critical, exploratory, or hypothesis-generating research will not be competitive.